serverlesspub/imagemagick-aws-lambda-2/README.md

 There are two `make` scripts in this project.

 * [`Makefile`](Makefile) is intended to run on the build system, and just starts a Docker container matching the AWS Linux 2 environment for Lambda runtimes to compile ImageMagick using the second script.
 * [`Makefile_ImageMagick`](Makefile_ImageMagick) is the script that will run inside the container, and actually compile binaries.

-The output will be in the `result` dir.
+The output will be fn the `imagemagick` dir.

 ### Configuring the build

-By default, this compiles a version expecting to run as a Lambda layer from `/opt`.
+By default, this compiles a version expecting to run as a Lambda layer from `/opt/imagemagick`.
 You can change the expected location by providing a `TARGET` variable when invoking `make`.

 The default Docker image used is `lambci/lambda-base-2:build`.
 To use a different base, provide a `DOCKER_IMAGE` variable when invoking `make`.